-With all the health benefits, you could call hummus a wonder-food.
-Homemade hummus so easy to make, you’ll never have to worry about buying it at the store again!
+With all its health benefits, many consider hummus a wonder-food.
+And homemade hummus is so easy to make, you’ll never have to buy it from the store again!

 What is Hummus?

 Hummus is considered an “ancient food,” known to have been consumed in Egypt as early as the 13th century.
 This Middle Eastern spread/dip is made from chickpeas that are blended with olive oil and tahini (sesame paste) to form a thick and nutty paste that is a staple food in many Middle Eastern countries and has gained popularity worldwide